schleif11/prototype-v3/tutorial-makecode.md

 ## Create a collectable item
 ### Step 6

-Now you should be able to control the Player character by using the arrow keys or the A,W,S,D keys on your keyboard.
+Now you should be able to control the "Player" character by using the arrow keys or the A, W, S, and D keys on your keyboard.
 Give it a shot!

 ### Step 7

 Go to the "Sprites" category and drag another **set mySprite2** block into the **on start** block.
-This will be the item that the Player has to collect.
+This will be the item that the player has to collect.

 ````blocks
 scene.setBackgroundColor(9)